 In 2007, Zinovia Dushkova established her own publishing house in Moscow — Dushkova Publishing, LLC — with the aim of publishing books that conveyed the ideas of Goodness, Light, and Love as the principal force and laws that fuel the Universe.

 Within the next years, Dushkova focused on scientific activity.
 In 2008 she was accepted as a candidate for a Doctor of Philosophy degree at the philosophy department of the Bauman Moscow State Technical University.
 In 2009, having defended the thesis The Role of Personality in History: A Historiosophical Analysis, she received her Ph.D. in Philosophy.
 Since 2008, as a fellow of the European Academy of Natural Sciences and the European Scientific Society (both based in Hanover, Germany), Dr. Dushkova has conducted research in the ecology of consciousness, presenting conference papers in Germany, Russia, and Ukraine.

 In 2012, Volume I of a three-volume work entitled Dialogues was published.
 It was written very far and high in the mountains during 2004–2005; it was not permitted to be published until the right time came, seven years after it was written.
 This book, for the first time in the history of humanity and the planet, tells of the mysterious White Island, known as Shambhala, its organization and inner life, and the secret laboratories and research conducted there, as well as of the Great Lord of Shambhala.
 Volume II, written and published in 2012, talks about subterranean layers that are the natural habitat of reptilian creatures — the Inner Kingdom below the crust of the Earth, which was mentioned in The Mahatma Letters.
-And currently Dr. Zinovia Dushkova is working on Volume III, which is to be published in the year 2017.
+And currently Dr. Zinovia Dushkova is working on Volume III, which is to be published in the year 2017 in Russian.